geoalgo/slurmpilot/README.md

 [launch_hellocluster_python.py](examples%2Fhellocluster-python%2Flaunch_hellocluster_python.py).
 Note that you can also set `bash_setup_command` which allows to run some command before calling your python script (for instance to setup the environment, activate conda, setup a server ...).

+If you pass a **list of arguments**, SlurmPilot will create a job-array with one job per argument.

 ### CLI